kyma-project/kyma/docs/event-mesh/10-01-troubleshooting.md

 ## No new events in the Namespace

 The upgrade of the Event Sources Controller Manager triggers the new Pod to update the KService created with the HTTPSource custom resource (CR).
 As a result of changes introduced in the KService, the Knative Serving Controller (KSC) creates a new Revision.
 The KSC does not pick up this new Revision and marks the KService as `Not ready`, looking for the original Revision.
 This breaks the event flow and prevents events from reaching the Namespace.
 To fix this issue, delete the existing KService.
-It will be recreated automatically, pointing to the right Revision.
+It will be recreated automatically, pointing to the correct Revision.

 Follow these steps: